amirinsight/py-bingx/README.rst

 Register an account on `BingX <https://bingx.com/en-us/register>`_.

-`Create an API <https://bingx.com/en-us/account/api>`_ and make sure you copy you Secret Key before leaving the page. 🗝
+`Create an API <https://bingx.com/en-us/account/api>`_ and make sure you copy your Secret Key before leaving the page. 🗝

 .. code:: bash